allentown521/saladict-desktop-docs/vitepress/en/docs/faq.md

   Run using the [vxiiduu/VxKex](https://github.com/vxiiduu/VxKex) project.
 Follow these steps:

   1. Download `KexSetup_Release_x_x_x_xxxx.exe` from [Releases](https://github.com/vxiiduu/VxKex/releases) and install it.
-  2. Navigate to the Saladict installation directory, right-click `pot.exe`, and open Properties.
+  2. Navigate to the Saladict installation directory, right-click `Saladict.exe`, and open Properties.
   3. Find the `VxKex` tab, check the options `Enable VxKex for this program` and `Disable VxKex for child processes`, then click Apply.
   4. You can now use Saladict normally.
 :::